-- You were driving unsafely, or at an unsafe speed (20 miles over the posted speed limit or above 80 miles).
+- You were driving unsafely, or at an unsafe speed.

 This is part of the reason that attorneys tell their clients to avoid talking to the police more than they have to.
 By providing the officer on scene with additional details, you increase the chance of self-incrimination.

 Additionally, you should avoid incriminating yourself in other courts before your reckless driving trial.
 If you admit fault in a personal injury case, the prosecution might use that ruling against you in your criminal case.